MikailaAkeredolu/EmployeePieLab/README.md

 - HireDate
 - CheckCashingPlace
 - An Interface called IPayable
-### Part 2 - Fields and Relationships
+### Part 2 - Things Objects have
 - Every Person has a name
 - Employees and Entrepreneurs are people
 - Employees have an HireDate
 - HireDate has a month, date and year that are all text

-SalariedEmployees have a salary
+- SalariedEmployees have a salary
-HourlyEmployees have hourlyRate and HoursWorked
+- HourlyEmployees have hourlyRate and HoursWorked

+### Part 3 - Things Objects can do
-There should be a method to printBadge() for any type of Employee in this format There should be a way to calculatePay() for all types of people (Employees and Entrepreneurs)
+There should be a method to printBadge() for any type of Employee in this format There should be a way to calculatePay() for all types of people (Employees and Entrepreneurs) ``
 Name: James
 Type of employee: SalariedEmployee
 HireDate: 2/30/2020